 A lot More Work for the Old Timers

-Culling, Storing, and Selling Canoes
+Want to buy a Canoe!
+Culling, Storing and Selling Canoes

-Second, just like a rancher culls his cattle herd for what cows will be his breeding stock, we cull our canoes to see which ones make the cut to go another season, or to be sold while they are still in decent shape.
+Second, just like a rancher culls his cattle herd for what cows will be his breeding stock, we cull our canoes to see which ones make the cut to go another season or to be sold while they are still in decent shape.
 Many of you have asked us if we sell our used boats.
 The answer is YES, and now is when we sell them.
 If any of your friends or you want to own a used canoe for a very reasonable price, give us a call, and we’ll hook you up.
 We have aluminum, kevlar and carbon fiber all available.
 This is the perfect way to own your own canoe,

 The next big event is to load the top of all our canoe storage racks with aluminum canoes so the weight of the snow and ice that is to come won’t smash the lightweight boats.
 Then the longs docks are disconnected and made fast to the shore, ready to get frozen in.
-Power boats are pulled, and motors traded in to the dealer so we can get new ones in the spring.
+Powerboats are pulled, and motors traded into the dealer so we can get new ones in the spring.

 Prepping For Spring

-Then we work on all the maintenance projects that we should have done, but didn’t get to.
+Then we work on all the maintenance projects that we should have done but didn’t get to.
 I am sure you all know the type.
-Sometimes those projects require materials that we need to gather in the fall so they will be on site in the Spring.
+Sometimes those projects require materials that we need to gather in the fall so they will be on-site in the Spring.
 Of course, lots of moving things around.
 Putting things away, laundry, laundry, and more laundry.
 Putting the soda pop where it will not explode is a big deal.
 Finally, we take the signs down until May rolls around.

 Oh, then we goof off, just a little.
 A vicious cycle, that is, of course, brought on by all those beautiful colors.